Pathri: Demographics

 Literacy rate of Pathri city is 78.20% lower than state average of 82.34%.
 In Pathri, Male literacy is around 84.18% while female literacy rate is 71.89%.

 Schedule Caste (SC) constitutes 12.04% while Schedule Tribe (ST) were 0.83% of total population in Pathri.

 Tourism

 Datta temple in Gunj-Khurd and Renuka Devi temple at Pedgaon hold religious importance as well.
-Chief Minister of Maharashtra Mr Uddhav Thakre has confirmed that Pathri is the real birthplace of Sai Baba and he has allocated Rs 1 billion for the development of Pathri.
-This will help to boost the economy of Pathri and Prabhani District.
+Although Many people believe that Pathri is birthplace of Shri Sai Baba, there is no official documented information regarding this matter.
+The reference to Pathri as the birthplace of Saibaba was opposed by the Shirdi Saibaba temple trust and the residents.

 Transport

-Pathri is a major town on National Highway 222 which connects Kalyan to Nirmal.
+Pathri is a major town on National_Highway_61_(India) which connects Kalyan to Nirmal.
 Pathri is located 43 km towards west from district headquarters Parbhani.
 The distance between Pathri and Aurangabad is 151 km & distance between Pathri and Nanded is 114 km (70 mi).

 Nearest railway station from Pathri is Manwath road railway station {MVO} which is 17 km away.